 These frugal living principles can be applied to just about anything in your life to help you maximize savings and minimize spending.

-Frugal Living Principles Everyone Needs to Know
+Best Frugal Living Principles Everyone Needs to Know

 If you can, buy it used

 You will save a lot of money buying just about anything you need used.
-From furniture to kids clothes, in my opinion it’s all better used.
+From furniture to kids clothes, in my personal opinion it’s all better used.
 I can get those Children’s Place and Gymboree clothes at $1 each, whereas if I were to buy new, it would be at least $10 per item.
 In my world, that’s like, buy 1, get 9 free! lol.
 Furniture is the same way.
-Here’s an article where I lay out how I get all my furniture for super cheap.
+Here’s an article where I lay out advice on how I get all my furniture for super cheap.
 My super expensive large wall unit ET center and matching coffee table made from real wood, I only paid $150 for!
 If I were to buy them new, it would be over $2k.
 Same with my dining table.
 I actually was paid $50 to buy that one, and again, it’s real wood, nice set.

 If you need something, the first place you should look is at yard sales and online on websites like eBay, Craigslist and even your local newspaper’s classified ads section.
 You can also check out thrift stores and even Facebook sometimes has a local page for your city.
 Other places to check out are Freecycle if you are looking for reselling to upgrade your furniture.
 Get something, sell it, and then get what you want.
 More times than not, you will find what you are looking for at a fraction of the price and if you get extra lucky, you might even get it in new condition.